HealthSamurai/documentation/api-1/bulk-api-1/aidbox.bulk-data-import.md

 ```

 #### How to reload a file one more time

+There are two options to do it:
+1. Delete `LoaderFile` resources related to your bucket and re-launch `aidbox.bulk/load-from-bucket` with current bucket
+2. Create a new bucket, populate it with `ndjson` files and launch `aidbox.bulk/load-from-bucket` with this bucket

+{% hint style="info" %}

-On launch `aidbox.bulk/load-from-bucket` checks if files from the bucket were planned to import and decides what to do:
+On launch `aidbox.bulk/load-from-bucket` checks if at least one file from the bucket has related `LoaderFile` resource.
+If there is such a resource Aidbox does not import anything

-- If `ndjson` file has it's related `LoaderFile` resource, the loader skips this file from import
-- If there is no related `LoaderFile` resource, Aidbox puts this file to the queue creating a `LoaderFile` resource

-In order to import a file one more time you should delete related `LoaderFile` resource and relaunch `aidbox.bulk/load-from-bucket`.

-Files are processed completely.
-The loader doesn't support partial re-import.
+{% endhint %}